 2) When the average person says Bitcoin, sometimes they can be meaning Cryptocurrencies on the whole

 But why are people getting excited over it?

-Firstly, because they feel it’s going to be the biggest disrupter and change in human history (overthrowing the banks, the currency of the future etc. but we’re not touching about that here)
+Firstly, because they feel it’s going to be the biggest disrupter and change in human history (overthrowing the banks, the currency of the future etc.), but we’re not touching on that here.

 And secondly, because there is money to be made!